apache/druid/docs/api-reference/sql-api.md

 Cancels a running or accepted query.

 Druid returns an HTTP 202 response for successful cancellation requests.

+If the query is already complete, Druid returns an HTTP 200 response.

-If the query is already complete or can't be found, Druid returns an HTTP 500 error with an error message describing the issue.
+If the query can't be found based on the query ID, Druid returns an HTTP 500 error and a corresponding error message.